The Top Vegan Side Effects and Symptoms You Can Expect When Going Vegan

 When we talk about the basics regarding vegan diets and making the transition, it's important to talk about those first few days, weeks and months into going vegan.
 I know that I personally had so many questions regarding some of the physical symptoms I was experiencing when I went vegan, and this is completely understandable, as with any dietary change, we are bound to experience differences in the way we feel especially those first few weeks as a vegan.

 By side effects I'm simply referring to those physical symptoms we might experience as part of the transition to a plant based diet.
-Feelings in our bodies and minds that will soon find their perfect peaceful place of equilibrium (we also take an in depth look at some of the emotional side effects you might experience when going vegan here).
+Feelings in our bodies and minds that will soon find their perfect peaceful place of equilibrium once we understand what could be behind them and what we can adjust until we feel comfortable.

 How to Prepare Yourself for the Transition from Eating Meat to Being a Vegan

-Keep in mind throughout this post that if you’re ever feeling overwhelmed while going vegan, and you’re looking for some support when switching to a vegan diet, we guide you every step of the way in our course called The Roadmap, designed to teach you step-by-step, everything you need to know, from vegan nutrition basics, to the social aspects of being vegan, to cooking, prepping, shopping, travel, food substitutions, finding peace in your relationship with food and so much more.
+Keep in mind throughout this post that if you’re ever feeling overwhelmed while going vegan, and you’re looking for some support when switching to a vegan diet, we guide you every step of the way in our course called The Roadmap, designed to teach you step-by-step, everything you need to know, from vegan nutrition basics, to the social aspects of being vegan, to cooking, prepping, shopping, travel, food substitutions, and so much more.

-Here's the deal, if we were to start a low carb diet, a low fat diet or any "fill in the blank" fad diet, we would probably experience things like headaches, difficulty going to the bathroom, fatigue, and we wouldn't think twice about these symptoms.
+If we were to start a low carb diet, a low fat diet or any "fill in the blank" diet, we would probably experience things like headaches, difficulty going to the bathroom, fatigue, and we wouldn't think twice about these symptoms.
 Why?
 Because these are what we would call mainstream diets, a.k.a the Barnes and Noble "filling the shelves" diets.
-We've heard of them on the news, from the neighbour who tried them and lost weight, so we feel confident that these uncomfortable symptoms are nothing to be worried about and they'll pass eventually (or until we give up on the diet as is usually the case).
+We've heard of them on the news, from the neighbour who tried them and lost weight, so we feel confident that these uncomfortable symptoms are nothing to be worried about and they'll pass eventually (or until we give up on the diet as is often the case).

 Something really strange happens with veganism though, we get this very scary, overwhelming fear that any new symptoms or changes in our bodies are signs that there's something wrong, that we're close to collapsing on the commute home, or that B12 deficiency will kick in, two days into our diet, because we forgot to take our supplement.
 Same thing goes for the fear of lack of protein on a vegan diet.

-Why does this happen with a vegan diet and not with a more standard over the counter diet?
+Why does this happen with a plant based diet and not with a more standard over the counter diet?
 Because they -our family, friends, the media, etc.- have ingrained in our subconscious that we need to be really careful with veganism because it's somehow incomplete.

 Is a Vegan Diet Healthy?

 Learning about some of these essential nutrients, and how to find them in their most absorbable form within a vegan diet is important.
+We can’t just assume we’ll be getting enough.
 You can get access to our vegan resource library with all our recommended books, articles, and science based nutrition resources by registered dietitian nutritionists by clicking here.

 Going from a Meat-Based Diet to a Plant-Based Diet